open-xchange/appsuite-frontend/documentation/testing.md

 description:
 ---

-How to use, change and create tests for appsuite ui.
+How to use, change and create tests for OX App Suite ui.